ysc06/AI-powered-exam-item-reviewer/README.md

-# 🧑‍🏫👩‍🏫 IntelFlux
+# 🧑‍🏫👩‍🏫 ExamFlux

-IntelFlux is an AI-Powered Exam Item Builder and Reviewer with Prompt Workflow.
+ExamFlux is an AI-Powered Exam Item Builder and Reviewer with Prompt Workflow.
 A major limitation of current NLP systems and large language models is their difficulty with inference and other higher-level reasoning tasks.
 Most models can summarize or rewrite text, but they struggle to generate questions that require multi-step reasoning or logic across multiple passages.
 Because of this, they provide limited support for teachers preparing instructional materials or for students who need practice with deeper comprehension skills.